Kellen-Linse/Data-Structs-Algos-and-Interviews/DS&A_Bootcamp/notes.md

     return false;
   }

-  // if we get to the bottom of the tre and have not found any out of order nodes return true;
+  // if we get to the bottom of the tree and have not found any out of order nodes: return true;
 }